-While political uncertainty remains over Brexit, life must go on as normal for British families - and that includes making plans for holidays.
+While political uncertainty over Brexit continues, life must go on as normal for British families - and that includes making plans for holidays.

 If the UK leaves with Theresa May's deal, then there will be a transition period until the end of 2020, in which little will actually change.

-If not, then there will be more questions about what's happening after Brexit day.
+If there is no deal, then there will be even more questions about what's happening after exiting the EU.

 Am I OK to book a holiday in the EU?

-You might be wondering if it is safe to book at all, given the dire warnings about what might happen in the event of a no-deal Brexit.
+You might be wondering if it is safe to book at all, given the dire warnings from some about what could happen in the event of a no-deal Brexit.

 And as for travelling by plane, the government has said that "flights should continue" as they do today, if there is no deal, adding: "Both the UK and EU want flights to continue without any disruption."